shyamkrishnanpr/AstroFrontEnd/README.md

 #### Prerequisites:

-- Node.js should be installed on your system.
+- Node.js and npm should be installed on your system.
-- MongoDB server should be running.

 #### Step 1: Clone the Project